- Sun & Tan

 UV rays have the ability to penetrate through haze and fog.
 In fact, UVA rays can even work their way through glass, so it’s a good idea to give yourself a layer of sun shield every day, no matter the weather.

 The same goes for sitting in the shade, too.
-If you can see sunlight then chances are you’re still exposed to ultraviolet rays and their harmful effects, so it’s wise to wear an SPF just in case.
+If you can see sunlight then chances are you’re still exposed to ultraviolet rays and their harmful effects, so wise up and wear an SPF just in case.

 MYTH: Sun cream doesn’t have an expiry date.

 Before you start throwing half used bottles of sun cream in your suitcase, be sure to check the expiry date.
 A gone-off sun block can lose its protection as chemicals degrade, causing skin irritation and sunburn.
 If you can’t see an expiry date, then a separated formula and odd smell should give it away.
 In general, most SPF products have a shelf life of up to three years when stored correctly.
 It’s always best to store sunscreen in a cool, dark and dry place.